Everything You Need to Know About Olive Oil

 The Extraction Process

 One key factor in producing high-quality olive oil is the method of extraction.
 The best olive oils are cold-pressed, meaning the olives are mechanically crushed without the use of heat, preserving the oil’s flavor and nutrients.
+The highest quality oils are naturally extracted using only mechanical extraction methods, without chemical solvents or heat.
 Other methods, such as heat-assisted or chemical extractions, may be used for lower-grade oils, leading to less flavor and nutritional value.

 Types of Olive Oil